Biarca/patrol-k8s-marketplace/README.md

 `Note:- It takes around 5 minutes for the DNS record and IAP to get updated. `
 ### 4.2 Update Service Accounts
-Post successful installation of Biarca Patrol, in the installer project execute the below to remove the Owner role attached to the service accounts.
+Post successful installation of Biarca Patrol, in the installer project execute the below to remove the Owner role & Security Admin role attached to the service accounts.
 ````
 $ cd <Path to patrol-installer>/patrol-k8s-marketplace/
 $ bash remove_serviceaccount_roles.sh